• Skip to primary navigation

 onion gravy in white pitcher with plate of food in the background.

-How to Make Onion Gravy
+How to Make Southern Onion Gravy

 Step 1: Sloooooowly sautee your onions until caramelized.